GT-Analytics/fuam-beta/monitoring/fabric-unified-admin-monitoring/changelog/FUAM_Changelog.md

 - **Report Updates**:
     - New navigation from Overview Page to different topics
     - New Analytical Pathways:
-        - Unused workspaces with single click communication to the owners
+        - Unused workspaces with single click communication to the workspace owners
         - Access Management Report
     - New report pages:
         - Data Sources (for Semantic Models)
         - Widely Share Objects
     - Update to Item_Analyzer Report
 - **Others**:
-    - Anonymization of Activities
+    - Anonymization of Activities (Can be parameterized in the main pipeline)
     - Automatic Deployment into folders

 Best Regards!